CnCNet/xna-cncnet-client/Docs/Migration-INI.md

 # Migrating from older versions - INI configuration

+Migrating to client version [2.7][client].

-This guide uses [YR mod base](https://github.com/Starkku/cncnet-client-mod-base) configuration as an example.
-The majority of changes also applies to to non-YR client configurations.
+This guide uses [YR mod base][mod_base] (commit `34efc04`) configuration as an example.
+The majority of changes also applies to non-YR client configurations.

-It is **highly recommended** to make a complete backup of your mod before starting.
+It is **highly recommended** to make a complete backup of your game/mod before starting.

 ## Edit `ClientDefinitions.ini`